NaturalHistoryMuseum/compile-frontend-actions/README.md

           # pass in the modified output of the less step
           modified: ${{ steps.less.outputs.modified }}

-      - name: Run git status
+      - name: Commit and push changes
         if: steps.js.outputs.modified != '[]'
         env:
           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}